Voting & Elections

 Renew a Notary Commission

-Within 45 days of the notary application being approved the notary must purchase and provide proof of their official stamp by submitting the Stamp Registration Form.
-Failure to do so will result in a referral to the State Ethics Commission.
+Within 45 days of the notary application being approved the notary must purchase and provide proof of their official stamp by filing a Notary Public Stamp Registration.
+See Official Stamp Requirements by Type.